 F. Members of the SWC Board of Trustees shall not use any facilities or services of the College, nor allow them to be used, for purposes other than expressly approved by the College;

 G. Members of the SWC Board of Trustees shall not use any information that is made known to them and that is not known to the general public to transact shares, to purchase, or to acquire any shares in corporations, limited liability company or other such entity involved in transactions with the college; (Motion to approve: 2/8/22)

-H. Members of the SWC Board of Trustees shall agree to a background check if so requested;
+H. Members of the SWC Board of Trustees will submit to a background check prior to being sworn into their role;

-I. Members of the SWC Board of Trustees agree to live a lifestyle that is not negatively impacted by the overuse of alcohol or drugs and agree to submit to a random drug test if so requested;
+I. Members of the SWC Board of Trustees agree to live a lifestyle that is not negatively impacted by the overuse of alcohol or drugs and agree to submit to a random drug test; (Approved 2/8/22)

 Section 7.
 Ethics Committee.
 If there are any reasonable grounds to believe that the member has breached the standard of professional conduct as set out in this code, an Ethics committee may be formed by the Board of Trustees to inquire into any allegations to that effect.

-A. The Ethics committee shall be composed of three (3) Board members who shall be chosen by the Board of Trustees and remain on the committee for their term.
+A. The Ethics committee shall be composed of three (3) Board members and two (2) alternates who shall be chosen by the Board of Trustees and remain on the committee for their term.

 B. The Ethics Committee shall: